-Have you ever wondered how a fertilizer works?
+Have you ever wondered how a fertiliser works?
 Maybe you’re concerned about the environment and would like more details or perhaps you’re just curious?
-This article should tell you a little bit more about using fertilizers in your garden, why they’re needed and the effect they can have on plant growth.
+This article should tell you a little bit more about using fertilisers in your garden, why they’re needed and the effect they can have on plant growth.

-A fertilizer, often referred to as plant food, is a broad term for either a mixture of chemicals or naturally occurring matter that is used for enhancing the growth of plants.
+A fertiliser, often referred to as plant food, is a broad term for either a mixture of chemicals or naturally occurring matter that is used for enhancing the growth of plants.

-You can add fertilizers to the soil in liquid, water-soluble and granular form or purchase compost with it already mixed in.
-There are also a number of organic fertilizers available such as Chicken Manure and Bone Meal.
+You can add fertilisers to the soil in liquid, water-soluble and granular form or purchase compost with it already mixed in.
+There are also a number of organic fertilisers available such as Chicken Manure and Bone Meal.

 Plants, whether they are flowers, fruit or vegetables, need a number of nutrients to grow well – along with a good watering and adequate sunlight.
-When you buy bagged compost from a garden centre, many have a balanced quantity of fertilizers already added to give your plants a real boost, but how does the fertilizer actually work?
+When you buy bagged compost from a garden centre, many have a balanced quantity of fertilisers already added to give your plants a real boost, but how does the fertiliser actually work?

-Fertilizers work by providing essential nutrients to developing flowers, trees and veg, as a kind of multi-vitamin or meal replacement for the plant world.
-Many fertilizers also improve the way the soil works by helping it to retain water better and allowing air to flow freely, which is good for roots.
+Fertilisers work by providing essential nutrients to developing flowers, trees and veg, as a kind of multi-vitamin or meal replacement for the plant world.
+Many fertilisers also improve the way the soil works by helping it to retain water better and allowing air to flow freely, which is good for roots.

-The main ingredients in most popular fertilizers are N, P and K the basic elements required in plant growth, Nitrogen, Phosphorus and Potassium (which has the chemical symbol K).
+The main ingredients in most popular fertilisers are N, P and K the basic elements required in plant growth, Nitrogen, Phosphorus and Potassium (which has the chemical symbol K).